zchee/golang-wiki/Modules.md

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of GOPATH.

-Most often, there is a single `go.mod` per repository located in the repository root, but `go.mod` files can be located elsewhere.

 Here is an example `go.mod` file defining the module `github.com/my/thing`:

 ```